My name is Wally, and this is my about me page.

 More Eggs Than Customers

 As time went on, my flock expanded to about 400 chickens.
-I had steady weekly customers that would stop by the house and pick up their eggs.
+I had steady weekly customers who would pick up their eggs at the house.

 Now I had more eggs than customers, I decided to deliver to our closest city, with a population of about 5,000 people.

-I rode my bike about 2 or 3 miles and knocked on doors asking if anyone was interested in having eggs delivered every Saturday for 50¢ a dozen.
+I rode my bike about 2 or 3 miles and knocked on doors asking if anyone wanted eggs delivered every Saturday for 50¢ a dozen.

 The response was overwhelming.
 I had a wooden box on the front and a wooden box on the back.
 This would safely carry 20 dozen eggs.

 I drew a white chicken on the back of the box and called my business ‘Wally’s Kackle Berries”.
 Some Saturdays, I had to make more than one trip to fill all the orders.

 I would plant tomatoes, cantaloupes, cucumbers, and sweet corn in the summer months.
 I added saddlebags to my bike to carry the fresh vegetables.